TonyPhipps/Meerkat/README.md

 # HAMER

--Hunter's Artifact, Metadata, and Events Ripper-
+-Hunter's Artifact, Metadata, and Events Recon-

 A collection of PowerShell modules designed for artifact gathering and reconnaisance of Windows-based endpoints.
 Use cases include incident response triage, threat hunting, baseline monitoring, snapshot comparisons, and more.